 This Public Safety Violations subsection provides an overview of public safety offenses.
 It includes in-depth articles addressing the elements of each crime and defenses for each.
 State law examples will illustrate how law enforcement agencies use these offenses in their daily work.

-Disturbing the Peace and "Fighting Words"
+Disturbing the Peace and 'Fighting Words'

 Disorderly Conduct and Assaulting a Police Officer

 One of the most aggravating problems between neighbors is noise.
-If your neighbor is seriously bothering you with noise, the neighbor is probably violating a local noise law.
-Typical laws regulate the times, types and loudness of the noise you need not tolerate in the interests of being neighborly.
+If your neighbor is seriously bothering you with noise, the neighbor may be violating a local noise law.
+Typical laws regulate the times, types, and loudness of the noise a person must tolerate in the interests of being neighborly.

 Hiring a Criminal Defense Attorney

 If you face charges for a public safety violation, you should consider getting help from a criminal defense lawyer.
 A lawyer can explain your rights in all stages of the criminal process.
 They can discuss your options with you.
 This may include the possibility of expungement of a conviction in the future.